offbynull/learn/Biology/input/input.md

 # Osmosis

-`{bm} Osmosis` is the passive transport of solvent molecules (typically water), across a semipermeable membrane, from areas where solutes are less concentrated to areas where solutes are more concentrated.
+`{bm} Osmosis/(osmosis|osmotic)/i` is the passive transport of solvent molecules (typically water), across a semipermeable membrane, from areas where solutes are less concentrated to areas where solutes are more concentrated.

-This happens because the semipermeable membrane is either gated by ...
+For example, imagine you have a semipermeabl membrane that allows water molecules (solvent) to pass but not sodium (solute).
+That membrane is separating 2 regions, where the ...

-* size, the solute molecules may be too large to pass through.
+* left region is a solution of 25% sodium (solute) and 75% water (solvent).
-* charge, the solute molecules may not have the required charge to pass through.
+* right region is a solution of 75% sodium (solute) and 25% water (solvent).

-The higher the concentration of solute molecules, the less likely it is for the solvent molecules to reach a pore in the semipermeable membrane.
-The side with the lower concentration of solute molecules is more likely to have a solvent molecule reach a pore than the other way around.
+There'll be a net movement of some water molecules from the left region (lower solute concentration) to the right region (higher solute concentration).

 ```{img}
 0307_Osmosis.jpg